 Chances are, if you are reading this, you have build up your Merch business over time.
 You put in hundreds if not thousands of hours into honing your craft, creating designs, and making sure they are properly optimized for the platform!

 In today’s article, we are going to go over how to leverage this work and add another stream of income from selling on Amazon.
-The best part, is that you can do ALL of this in just a few clicks of a button with the help of Book Bolt and Book Bolt Automation.
+The best part, is that you can do ALL of this in just a few clicks of a button with the help of Book Bolt.

 Let’s get into how to do everything step by step!